kalyanavvaru/selfdrivingcar-3-traffic-sign-classifier/README.md

 #### Acquiring New Images - The submission includes five new German Traffic signs found on the web, and the images are visualized.
 Discussion is made as to particular qualities of the images or traffic signs in the images that are of interest, such as whether they would be difficult for the model to classify

 Found the following german traffic signs are being used to test out the model that above process has never seen.

 They are of different sizes and of different resolutions.
+They are simple images with no too much noise.
+These images are not 32x32x1, hence these images are further transformed and normalized to suit for LeNet algorithm above.
+Some of these images have water marks which could present some challenges, but LeNet architecture is proven to be effective with this level of noise.
+Over all I am confident these images should be easy to classify with our pre-trained model.

 ![1](./german_web_images/1.jpeg "1") |![2](./german_web_images/2.jpeg "2") |![3](./german_web_images/3.jpeg "3") |![4](./german_web_images/4.jpeg "4") |![5](./german_web_images/5.jpeg "5")